Leicester De Montfort Law School

-Students are taught in the state-of-the-art £35 million Hugh Aston Building, complete with its own mock courtroom and client interviewing room.
+Students are taught in the modern £35 million Hugh Aston Building, complete with its own mock courtroom and client interviewing room.

-The building also features an integrated law library and bookshop as well as a range of purpose built lecture theatres with capacities ranging from 50 to 250.
+The building also features an integrated law library and a range of purpose built lecture theatres with capacities ranging from 50 to 250.

 Our undergraduate courses are designed to develop practical professional skills, this is achieved by integrating activities such as mooting and client interviewing into course modules.

-The Law Clinic and Street Law projects also provide you with the opportunity to hone your skills and knowledge while the Careers Project focuses on enhancing your employability to potential employers.
+The DMU Street Law project provides you with the opportunity to hone your skills and knowledge while the Careers Project focuses on enhancing your employability to potential employers.

-Graduates of our LLB courses are also guaranteed a place on the Legal Practice course (subject to conditions).
+Graduates of our LLB courses are also guaranteed a place on the Legal Practice course/LLM in Legal Practice (subject to conditions).

-We also offer a suite of LLM programmes (Masters of Law) which allow you to gain expertise in a specialised area.
-This allows you to prepare for a career in the field of your choice and can increase future earning potential.
+We also offer a suite of LLM (Masters of Law) programmes.
+These enable you to focus on a specialised area of law and prepare you for a career in that particular field.

-DMU is home to the Leicester Institute of Legal Practice (LILP) which provides the training needs of those entering the legal profession.
+Leicester De Montfort Law School provides the training needs of those entering the legal profession.

-The Legal Practice Course (LPC) offered by LILP is the vocational stage of the training that is required to become a solicitor.
+The Legal Practice Course/LLM in Legal Practice (LPC/LLM) is the vocational stage of the training that is required to become a solicitor.

 Research in Leicester De Montfort Law School has made important contributions in a number of areas including environmental liability, the protection of children and vulnerable groups, links between alcohol and crime.
 The school is also a founding member of the new Midlands Health Law Consortium.